JohanPeeters/rides-api/README.md

 AWS SAM is a set of AWS CloudFormation macros to declare serverless resources.
 Unfortunately the macros do not extend to security infrastructure, so most of the declared resources are vanilla CloudFormation.

-Below is a brief explanation of what is in this repo:
+Here is an overview of the content of this repo:

 ```
 .